Higher Diploma in Midwifery

 Midwifery is perhaps one of the most fulfilling and rewarding career paths you could choose.

-Midwives could work in a variety of settings, for example: antenatal and postnatal wards and clinics, birthing rooms, Midwifery Led Units (MLUs), community midwifery services, neonatal units, and obstetric theatres.
+Midwives work in a variety of settings, for example: antenatal and postnatal wards and clinics, birthing rooms, Midwifery Led Units (MLUs), community midwifery services, neonatal units, and obstetric theatres.

 Choose a Career in Midwifery

-There are 19 maternity units and, as part of the implementation of the National Maternity Strategy, many more community and continuity of midwifery care services are being developed.
-These services provide a diverse range of employment opportunities across all levels of experience and expertise.
+There are 19 maternity units in Ireland and many more community and continuity of midwifery care services are being developed.
+Registered Midwives can progress their careers with a broad range of opportunities available within the clinical, management, education and research settings.

 We offer opportunities for continuing professional development (CPD), to pursue formal education, conduct research and take part in courses, seminars and training programmes – including study leave.